Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.browser.thumbnails.loader/-thumbnail-loader/load-into-view.md

 `view` - [ImageView](#) to load the image into.

-`id` - Load image for this given ID.
+`request` - [ImageRequest](../../mozilla.components.support.images/-image-request/index.md) Load image for this given request.

 `placeholder` - [Drawable](#) to display while image is loading.